fordablescripts/fordablescripts/content/posts/powershell-randoms.md

 Oxford defines Randomness as _the quality or state of lacking a pattern or principle of organization._ PowerShell has it's own builtin cmdlet to assist in implementing randomness within a script.
 A great example of implementing randomness is a password generator!

-Let's go over `Get-Random` and start with the information at hand:
+Let's start with the information on `Get-Help Get-Random`:

 ```PowerShell
 NAME